jesajx/gretel/README.md

 ## TODO

 * debug graphs
+    * inode cycles, etc.
 * Instrument a whole website: maybe some python as API server and CrouchDB as db (nginx -> APIserver -> DB).
-* Track more syscalls.
-* Use randomized gretels ebpf just like in nginx, with metadata (location, etc.) logged.
 * fix old code in logparse.py to export to Gephi.
+* allow http gretel-header to not have padding (e.g. 5-0-0-1 instead).
+* Track more kernel internals.
+* clean up nginx gretel node logging (use human readable names instead of linenumbers)

 Further ahead (maybe):